metaplex-foundation/developer-hub/src/pages/token-metadata/update.md

 description: Learn how to update Assets on Token Metadata
 ---

-The update authority of an Nft can update its **Metadata** account using the **Update** instruction as long as the **Is Mutable** attribute is set to `true`.
+The update authority of an NFT can update its **Metadata** account using the **Update** instruction as long as the **Is Mutable** attribute is set to `true`.
 The **Update** instruction requires the **Update Authority** to sign the transaction and can update the following attributes of the **Metadata** account:

-- **Data**: The object that defines the Name, Symbol, URI, Seller Fee Basis Points and the array of Creators of the Nft.
+- **Data**: The object that defines the Name, Symbol, URI, Seller Fee Basis Points and the array of Creators of the NFT.
 Note that the update authority can only add and/or remove unverified creators from the Creators array.
 The only exception is if the creator is the update authority, in which case the added or removed creators can be verified.
-- **Primary Sale Happened**: A boolean that indicates whether the Nft has been sold before.
+- **Primary Sale Happened**: A boolean that indicates whether the NFT has been sold before.
-- **Is Mutable**: A boolean that indicates whether the Nft can be updated again.
+- **Is Mutable**: A boolean that indicates whether the NFT can be updated again.
 When changing this to `false`, any future updates will fail.
-- **Collection**: This attribute enables us to set or clear the collection of the Nft.
+- **Collection**: This attribute enables us to set or clear the collection of the NFT.
 Note that when setting a new collection, the `verified` boolean must be set to `false` and [verified using another instruction](/token-metadata/collections).
-- **Collection Details**: This attribute enables us to set or clear the collection details of the Nft.
+- **Collection Details**: This attribute enables us to set or clear the collection details of the NFT.
-- **Rule Set**: This attribute enables us to set or clear the rule set of the Nft.
+- **Rule Set**: This attribute enables us to set or clear the rule set of the NFT.
 This is only relevant for [Programmable Non-Fungibles](/token-metadata/pnfts).

 Note that certain delegated authorities can also update the **Metadata** account of assets as discussed in the "[Delegated Authorities](/token-metadata/delegates)" page.

-Here is how you can use our SDKs to update an Nft on Token Metadata.
+Here is how you can use our SDKs to update an NFT on Token Metadata.

 {% dialect-switcher title="Update Assets" %}
 {% dialect title="JavaScript" id="js" %}